 \paragraph{Cable Reconnection (3)} In order to provide a clearer visual representation of this procedure, we removed the table used in the preceding experiment to create the necessary space.
 Fig. \ref{fig:Experiment_2} presents the process of connecting the grasped aviation connectors.
 Alignment and splicing is a challenging task that requires two-handed collaboration to accomplish.
 The arm dexterity and bi-manual manipulation ability are demonstrated in this task.

 \paragraph{Cable Securing (4) and Power Restoration (5)} Fig. \ref{fig:Experiment_3} introduced the last two tasks performed consecutively.
 In this scenario, a standard spring hook, which was attached to the connector from the beginning, was used for the hooking task, and a common electric box was employed for the switch task.
-The robot initiated by grasping the connector with its left hand, subsequently transitioning to the spring hook onto its right hand.
-Following this, the robot elevated the assembly to the desired height and engaged the spring hook onto a beam structure.
-Subsequently, the robot executed a 180-degree rotation and proceeded to vertically actuate the switch, ultimately lighting the bulb.
+The aerial platform is initiated by grasping the connector with its left hand, subsequently transitioning to the spring hook onto its right hand.
+Following this, it elevated the assembly to the desired height and engaged the spring hook onto a beam structure.
+Subsequently, it executed a 180-degree rotation and proceeded to vertically actuate the switch, ultimately lighting the bulb.

-During the first attempt to pull the switch, the hand grasp was not positioned correctly, resulting in the finger getting caught in the switch.
-To free the hand from the switch the arm has to apply a large force and, consequently, to induce a large disturbance on the robot body.
-However, the flexible joint design preserves arms integrity and the proposed controller eventually stabilized the robot base.
+In a more coordinated motion to lift the switch, the operator elevated the height of the aerial base while simultaneously lifting the arm, effectively leveraging the freedom of movement of the aerial base as retained in our design.
+The compliance of the arms played a crucial role in successfully executing this task during the procedure.
+It is noteworthy that during the initial attempt to lift, the hand grasp was not positioned correctly, resulting in the finger getting caught in the switch.
+To free the hand from the switch, the arm had to apply a substantial force, consequently inducing a significant disturbance on the body.
+However, the flexible joint design preserved the integrity of the arms, and the proposed controller ultimately stabilized the body.